sezinzeydan/MatchMusic/README.md

 # MatchMusic
-MatchMusic is a web application that collects Spotify personalization data of its users and rate the compability of their music tastes.
+MatchMusic is a web application that collects Spotify personalization data of its users and rates the compatibility  of their music tastes.
 # Usages
 To use it users must log in with Spotify to receive a personal code that is specific for them.
 Users can share this code with friends and friends can match with the user with the code.